TradeIdeasPhilip/jpeg/README.md

 Maybe the compression settings say to use only 200 unique values, when this case actually needs only 171.

 Then I create a _simple_ dictionary telling the entropy encoder the probabilities of each value.
-In this case: "Values between 30 and 200 each appear approximately as often as each other and the remaining values never appear."
+In this case: “Values between 30 and 200 each appear approximately as often as each other and the remaining values never appear.”

 **Case 3**:
 When I plot a histogram of how how often each value appears, I get a bell curve.
-This is an idealized case of what I'm optimizing for.
+This is an idealized case of what I’m optimizing for.

 First consider the case where quantization is not required.
 The main program allows this step to save all 256 possible values.